 PKK leader Murat Karayilan says it is willing to disarm in return for greater political and cultural rights for Turkey's Kurds.
 Turkey refuses to comment.

 2010 September - Referendum on constitutional reform backs amendments to increase parliamentary control over the army and judiciary.
-Critics see it as attempt by the pro-Islamic government to appoint sympathetic judges.

 2010 November - The whistle-blowing website Wikileaks publishes confidential cables revealing that France and Austria have been deliberately blocking Turkey's EU membership negotiations.

 2011 June - Ruling Justice and Development Party (AKP) wins resounding victory in general election.
 PM Erdogan embarks on third term in office.

 Thousands of refugees fleeing unrest in Syria stream into Turkey.
 Ankara demands reform in Syria.